Stage 3 - Character Creation

 Let’s investigate this code:

-• def talk(self): → is defining the talk method for this character
+• def talk(self): → this creates the talk method for this character

-• # send converstation to the terminal → our method description comment
+• # send conversation to the terminal → a note explaining what the method does

-• if self.conversation is not None: → checks whether the character conversation attributer has a value
+• if self.conversation is not None: → checks if the character actually has something to say

-• checking the main.py → Nigel has a conversation value but Ugine does not
+• in main.py, Nigel has a conversation, but Ugine doesn’t

-• print(f"{self.name}: {self.conversation}") → if there is a conversation value, then display the character name and what they say
+• print(f"{self.name}: {self.conversation}") → if the character has a conversation, print their name and what they say

-• else: → when the character doesn’t have a conversation value
+• else: → runs when the character has no conversation set

-• print(f"{self.name} doesn't want to talk to you") → display a message that doesn’t require a conversation attribute
+• print(f"{self.name} doesn't want to talk to you") → shows a message for characters who won’t talk

 Now let’s add both the hug and fight methods with the highlighted code below: